 Subsequently, the magician left the stage.
 Instantly, all the objects turned back into their original form.
 It was pandemonium!
 Evidently, spaniels, china plates and cats do not mix!
 So, in the end, the judges let the magician through to the next round.
 Overall, I thoroughly enjoyed the act – and the incidents that occurred.

 Barnes Primary School became a ‘knowledge centre for the teaching of writing’ in September 2009.
-The school received £25,000 additional funding, with the expectation that this money would be used to work in partnership with other schools to develop high quality practice in the teaching of writing.
+The school received £25,000 additional funding, with the expectation that this money would be used to work in partnership with other schools to develop high-quality practice in the teaching of writing.
 The award was made to the school in recognition of the outstanding outcomes pupils at Barnes achieve by the time they leave the school and transfer to the secondary sector.
-During the 2009-10 academic year the school established partnerships with eight different schools.
+During the 2009-10 academic year, the school established partnerships with eight different schools.
 Over seventy practitioners attended a training course at our school and observed a writing lesson.
 The school retained its ‘knowledge centre’ status in 2010-11, receiving £20,000, despite financial austerity within the public sector.
-The Headteacher is regularly asked to lead professional development sessions at other schools on the teaching of writing and does so because he wants all schools to enable all pupils to become skilled writers and also to raise additional funds for the school.

 As part of our approach we provide children with words to use in their writing.
 We refer to these sheets of words to use as word mats, and children have these available at the point of composition.
 Giving pupils words or phrases to start sentences with really helps them to get started.
 Different sentence starters are provided according to the style of writing that is being taught.